ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/superdry-200-pounds-gift-card.markdown

 has_entry_page: true
 title: "Win a £200 Superdry gift card!"
 competition-description: "<p>In need to renew your summer wardrobe with new clothes?\
-  \ YOU won’t want to miss this: Give your hot-weather wardrobe an update because\
+  \ YOU won’t want to miss this: give your hot-weather wardrobe an update because\
-  \ we have a £200 Superdry gift card for one lucky NME AAA member to win</p>\r\n\
+  \ we have a £200 Superdry gift card for one lucky NME AAA member to win!</p>\r\n\
   <p>Liking what you hear?
 You know what to do…</p>"
 hero-header: "Win a £200 Superdry gift card!"
 terms-confirmation: "N/A"